rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 the first node's ancestors.

-In addition to that, the reduced sequence begins with the section's first node, followed by its siblings.
+In addition to that, the reduced sequence begins with the section's first node, which is then followed by its siblings.
 These siblings are then followed by the siblings of the first node's parent.
 After that, the sequence continues with the siblings of the first node's next upper ancestor until it finally ends with the siblings of the last relevant ancestor.

 **CLARIFICATION**
 A reduced sequence contains subsequences of subsequent siblings.
 All the nodes